-The observation must take a total of 110 minutes with 90 minutes (+10%) for the observation element and 20 minutes for questioning.
+The Observation must take a total of 110minutes in total with 90 minutes for the observation element and 20 minutes for questioning (+10% overall if needed to complete a task or finish an answer to a question).

 The Independent End-Point Assessor must observe the apprentice working directly with a learner or a group of learners, either in the classroom or in an intervention.
 Observations may include set up of the learning environment and time post lesson / intervention to include learner and staff interaction, in addition to observation of the teaching.